Like what you’ve read? Subscribe:

 For furnished rentals, the landlord has one or two months (see above) to return the deposit.
 If the tenant does not receive the security deposit within this window, the tenant should send a registered letter to the landlord explaining that he has exceeded the time allotted and that s/he owes him the security deposit plus 10% interest for each late month.

-If the landlord does not return the security deposit in spite of the registered letter and phone calls/email from the tenant, you can contact the judge of home rental affairs at the Tribunal d'Instance of the area where the apartment is located.
+As the tenant, you can contact the judge of home rental affairs at the Tribunal d'Instance of the area where the apartment is located.

 Procédure simplifiée de déclaration au greffe